By Sean Watts

 However, life is changing fast in the world of work, and if you think the last five years have seen some big changes imagine what the next five years will bring.
 You probably need an effective employer brand to attract and retain the best talent, and therefore remain competitive.

-Following my talks at Search Consultancy’s series of Talent Attraction & Retention seminars across Manchester and Liverpool this month, I share my top tips to help you take action in your organisation.
+Following my talks at Search Consultancy’s series of Talent Attraction & Retention seminars across Manchester and Liverpool, I share my top tips to help you take action in your organisation.
 By following these steps, you will ultimately be more effective in attracting, retaining and growing the people you need for the success of your business.

 1. Define the what, how and why of your business

 Most organisations can tell candidates what they do and how they do it, but few can articulate why.
 Take the time to think about why you exist, what your purpose is, and what value do you add to your customers.
 Once you established the above, talk to candidates and employees about your vision and purpose, so they can make a connection with your organisation.

 2. Be clear about what you want from people